Chris Wilson (Australian musician): 1996–2012: Continued success

 By 2000, Wilson had formed Chris Wilson and the Spidermen with Rodgers, Shannon Bourne on guitar, and Dave Folley on drums.
 Wilson issued a solo album, Spiderman, which was recorded at Studio 335, Southbank with Wilson, O'Mara and Thompson co-producing; O'Mara also guested on two tracks.
 Rhythms Magazine's readers' poll rated Spiderman as the Best Australian Blues Album of 2000.
 Melbourne Blues Rock website's Tim Slingsby reviewed the album in September 2011 and noted it was "a mix of covers and originals. ...
 [The covers] are given a real personal touch one could easily think Wilson and gang had crafted the songs themselves".
 Slingsby felt the "production allows both the guitar and harmonica to stand out on tracks, trade off licks, and then fall back to accompany the other instruments.
 Overall the album has a strong dynamic range with slower, sultry songs inserted amongst the more lively tracks without dropping off in feel".

 During May 2002 Wilson recorded his next album at two studios in Melbourne with Kerryn Tolhurst producing.
 King for a Day, which was released in July 2002.
 Along with Bourne, Folley and Rodgers, the album featured Tolhurst (guest guitars, piano, mandolin and tipple), Cyndi Boste (guest lead vocals), Sarah Carroll (guest lead vocals) and Skip Sail (guest banjo).

 In March 2003 Richard Sharman of I-94 Bar website reviewed Chris Wilson and The Spidermen's gig at the Bridge Hotel in Sydney, and found that Wilson's "voice was magnificent ranging from soft tenderness to a bellowing roar that raised shivers at the back of my neck.
 His voice sounded better than ever and his harp playing was superb – this boy can play!"

 2013–present: Later years and death

 On 26 October 2013, Wilson Diesel reunited to perform the entire Short Cool Ones album at the Sydney Blues & Roots Festival.

 On 30 October 2019, Chris Wilson was inducted into the Blues Music Victoria Inc Hall of Fame as the 2019 Peoples Choice, Victorian Blues Legend.

 In 2020, Wilson was inducted into the Music Victoria Awards' Hall of Fame.

 Personal life and death

-Wilson and his wife Sarah had two sons.
+Wilson married fellow musician Sarah Carroll and had two sons with her, who are also musicians.
 He died 16 January 2019, having been diagnosed with pancreatic cancer in 2018.